Placide11/plasera-hr/README.md

   uploaded photos.
 - **No optimistic UI / toasts.** Mutations show inline loading and error states but there's no global toast system for success confirmations.
-- **SQLite in dev only.** As noted above, a Postgres swap is documented but not wired up, since Vercel's filesystem doesn't persist SQLite writes between deployments.

 ## Future improvements

 Given another week, I'd prioritize, in order:

-1. Wire up the documented Postgres switch and add real authentication (NextAuth with credentials or magic link, plus route-level role checks for HR vs. a read-only employee role).
+1. Real authentication (NextAuth with credentials or magic link), plus route-level role checks for HR vs. a read-only employee role.
 2. Pagination and column sorting on the employee and leave tables.
 3. A lightweight audit trail (who changed what, not just what changed).
 4. Bulk actions (e.g. approve multiple leave requests, bulk department